 Transfer the mixture to your ice tray and freeze for 4 to 5 hours (or until frozen).
 Keep these yummy popsicles in an airtight container and allow your pup one or two occasionally.

-Can dogs eat pineapple?
+can-dogs-eat-pineapple-page-headerCan dogs eat pineapple?
 Without a doubt!

 Benefits of Pineapple

-Pineapples consist of several vitamins, including eating fruit vitamins C, B1, B2, B3, B6, and B9 high in fiber!
+Pineapples consist of several vitamins, including vitamins C, B1, B2, B3, B6, and B9 high in fibre!
 While vitamin C is an excellent immunity booster and antioxidant, it can also assist your dog in regulating the vitamin C that they make on their own.
 B vitamins have various health benefits for dogs that eat fruit, including maintaining energy levels and aiding metabolism.
 Instead of wondering, can dogs eat fruits like raw pineapple, feel free to let them indulge!

 Another essential nutrient to all animals that can be found in raw pineapple chunks is manganese.
 This healthy element is beneficial for a number of reasons.
 It boosts digestion and it’s chock full of antioxidants.
-It works to eat fruit to absorb proteins and carbohydrates, while also activating the enzymes that help your pet’s body make use of the fatty acids in their daily diet.
+It works to absorb proteins and carbohydrates, while also activating the enzymes that help your pet’s body make use of the fatty acids in their daily diet.
 Manganese also promotes bone health and normal hormone production.

 Additionally, pineapple chunks contain something called bromelain, which is a digestive enzyme that makes it easier for your dog to metabolize proteins.
-For this reason, a small amount of pineapple balances well with a meat-rich or high-protein diet, like Smack Pet Food.
+For this reason, a small amount of pineapple balances well with a meat-rich or high-protein diet, like Smack Pet Food

 How to Feed Your Dog Pineapple

 Your dog will be thanking you for treating them to some pineapple.
 However, please do not make the common mistake of giving Hawaiian pizza to your dog even though it contains pineapple.
-As pizza contains a lot of other ingredients beta carotene that can be harmful to your dog.
+As pizza contains a lot of other ingredients that can be harmful to your dog.

 Also, keep in mind the following guidelines to feed the right amount and at the right frequency.

-Feeding Frequency: |
+Feeding Frequency:

-Adequate Portion Size: |
+Adequate Portion Size:

-Feeding Tips: |
+Feeding Tips:

 Pineapple Recipe for Dogs